 One of the features of the deer we find in British woodlands is that they are overwhelmingly made up of non-native, invasive species.
 In our study most (85%) were fallow deer, pictured above, which were introduced in the 11th century for sport hunting in deer parks.
 They are joined by Reeves’ muntjac, a small Asiatic species that probably escaped into the wild in the 19th century.
 It’s worth emphasising that I bear no grudges against the large, noble red deer of Scotland, nor the scarcer native roe deer, which we seldom detected in our surveys.

 Our work has shown that in areas with high deer populations (more than 10 per square kilometre and often much higher) there is a loss of complex understorey vegetation.
 This dense ground-level foliage includes the regrowing seedlings and saplings of canopy trees, as well as providing habitat for a wide range of birds, small mammals and insects.
-That many woodland birds have been in decline over the last century is probably not coincidental, and consistent with patterns seen all elsewhere in the world.
+That many woodland birds have been in decline over the last century is probably not coincidental, and consistent with patterns seen elsewhere in the world.

 There are several options to keep deer out of woodlands, but most are either infeasible or ineffective.
 Fencing is an option, but it’s enormously expensive to establish and to maintain.
 Moreover, the longer a woodland is left without deer, the greater the amount of palatable foliage that will build up, and hence an ever-increasing incentive for deer to find their way in.
-It’s also difficult to keep small deer out while allowing passage to all the other animals we would wish to have free movement around the countryside.
+It’s also difficult to keep small deer out while allowing passage to the other animals we would wish to have free movement around the countryside.
 For this reason fencing can only ever be a local and temporary option.
 Deterrents are also unlikely to be effective.
 Chemicals soon wash away, and deer quickly learn to ignore attempts to scare them.
 These tricks might work briefly but they won’t keep deer away for decades, which is what we need to do if we would like complex forest structures to develop.

 What then can we do?
 Let’s tackle that thorny euphemism, ‘control’.
 What this almost invariably means is finding a way to reduce deer populations.
 In such circumstances well-meaning people will always suggest sterilisation, although this would be prohibitively expensive to apply to many thousands of deer, and probably as stressful as any other action.
 The next option then is that most unpopular of conservation moves, a cull.
 These are still expensive to carry out and to maintain over long time periods, at least in open landscapes where deer can constantly wander in from elsewhere.
 What do we have left?